-- 1.1 Notes the 2023/24 revenue budget position; approves the use of contingencies detailed in section 5.3; and, recommends that Full Council approve the use of and re-purposing of reserves detailed in Section 5.3; - 1.2 Notes the position in relation to capital spend; and recommends that Full Council approve the changes to the capital programme detailed in Appendix C and all associated changes to the Medium Term Financial Strategy, including Treasury and Prudential Indicators; - 1.3 Notes the collection rates for NNDR, council tax and sales ledger.
+- 1.1 Notes the 2023/24 revenue budget position; - 1.2 Notes the position in relation to capital spend; and - 1.3 Notes the collection rates for NNDR, council tax and sales ledger.

 2.0 Purpose of Report

 2.1 To provide Cabinet with the latest financial monitoring position for the year relating to: the revenue budget, capital programme and income collection.